 The Staunton style we see today was designed by Nathaniel Cook and named after Howard Staunton, an English chess player and writer who at that time was considered the strongest player in the world.

 Following the design of the Staunton Pattern chess set in 1849 the knight piece became created as a lone, unmounted horse's head and neck positioned on a turned weighted round base.

 A typical Staunton Tournament standard Chess set knight

 This shape was adapted in the first Staunton sets and is believed to have been fashioned around a stallion's head of the Elgin Marbles from the Parthenon.
 Although other ideas exist suggesting how that knight design pattern came about, we think this the most likely since it presented itself as an easier piece to make from a single piece of wood and more robust to use in general play.

 As historically was the case with early ivory and bone sets, the knight piece is most often made by two artisans, a Master Turner and a Master Carver, the latter often referred to as the knight carver.
-The knight carver would often work from home in his local community and sell his work to the various manufacturers he knew.
-The top part of the knight was and remains the most artistic element in the piece, connected by a dowel to the weighted base with glue in wooden sets and screws in bone and ivory sets.
+The knight carver would often work from home in his local community and sell his work to the various manufacturers or dealers he knew.
+The top part of the knight was and remains the most artistic element in the piece, it is normally connected by a dowel to the weighted base with glue in wooden sets and screws or threaded bone in bone and ivory sets.